telephant-co-za/telephant-api/README/roadmap.md

 These are some of the features that may be added to the app after it passes through the initial beta stage and is ready for production and commercialization.

+Many of these capabilities are on the backend and will be necessary once normal users, merchants, and enterprises have signed up.
+Many of these capabilities will not be accessible via the API and are used to manage the system's governance.
+These features are generally not required for a proof-of-concept.

+These features are presented in no particular order, and they will be implemented in a systematic manner, including agile project management as the business's needs evolve.

 * Incorporate CRM
 * Incorporate help desk ticketing into app
 * Incorporate user forums